gawwr4v/CareRadius/README.md

 ### ⚙️ Settings
 - **Dark / Light Theme** - Toggle between dark and light mode with preference persistence
 - **Theme Follows System** - Defaults to system theme on first launch
+- **Location Check Interval** - Choose how often the service checks your location (1 min, 2 min, 5 min)
+- **Background Reliability** - Quick access to app battery settings for unrestricted mode
+- **Notification Toggle** - Enable or disable arrival and exit alerts

 ### 💾 Data Management
+- **JSON Export / Import** - Export all zones and visits as JSON, import with Replace or Merge strategies
 - **Persistent Storage** - All data saved locally using Room database
 - **Offline Support** - Works without internet connection